Abstract

 Why It Matters

-• Educational purposes: Simple 2D system for learning molecular dynamics concepts
+• Educational Resource: Simple 2D system for learning molecular dynamics concepts with production-quality code

 Technical Notes